 2025 has undoubtedly been the year of the Omnibus packages, which aim to amend key corporate sustainability legislation.

 The adoption by the EU of the Corporate Sustainability Due Diligence Directive (CSDDD) and the Corporate Sustainability Reporting Directive (CSRD) represented a milestone in mandatory due diligence and reporting on sustainability issues.
 The CSDDD requires companies to identify, prevent and mitigate adverse human rights and environmental impacts in their operations and supply chains.
-The CSRD mandates companies to report sustainability information based on a standardised set of disclosure requirements that is grounded on a double materiality approach.
+The CSRD mandates companies to report sustainability information based on a standardised set of disclosure requirements grounded on a double materiality approach.
 The two Directives set a new standard for corporate accountability and transparency.

-The final outcome of those discussions remains to be seen, but looking at the two definite positions of the EC and the Council and the first parliament position (as it was at the time of writing), reductions in the scope of both the CSDDD and CSRD are probable.
-It is also likely that for the CSDDD we may expect some limitation in the due diligence mapping exercise of possible adverse impacts and the deletion of a common civil liability regime in the EU.
-For the CSRD, the degree of assurance required from independent assurance providers and the requirement for all in-scope companies to report on their taxonomy alignment may be amended.
-Furthermore, the mandate for the EC to adopt sector-specific reporting standards may be deleted, and the European Sustainability Reporting Standards intrinsically linked to the CSRD are also to be amended, and some form of a cap on the information that may be requested from SME business partners is to be expected.
-The CSDDD and the CSRD are not the only pieces of legislation subject to the Omnibus process, though they have been most widely publicised and are subject to the most extensive changes.
-The EU Taxonomy Regulation and the Carbon Border Adjustment Mechanism, for example, were included in the same Omnibus package, and other Omnibus packages have followed, with proposals either to limit the scope of certain regulations or to postpone certain requirements, such as the due diligence regime under the Batteries Regulation.
+The final outcome of those discussions remains to be seen.
+However, based on the definite positions of the EC and the Council and the initial position of the EP (as it stood at the time of writing), reductions in the scope of both the CSDDD and CSRD are probable.
+It is also likely that, for the CSDDD, we may see some limitations in the due diligence mapping exercise of possible adverse impacts and the deletion of a common civil liability regime at EU level.
+Regarding the CSRD, the degree of assurance required from independent assurance providers and the requirement for all in-scope companies to report on their taxonomy alignment may be amended.
+Furthermore, the EC’s mandate to adopt sector-specific reporting standards may be deleted.
+The European Sustainability Reporting Standards (ESRS), intrinsically linked to the CSRD, are also to be amended, and some form of cap on the information that may be requested from SME business partners is anticipated.

-Some critics have denounced the Omnibus packages as blatant deregulation, and although the effectiveness of the EC’s simplification efforts is to be debated, it would be premature to qualify the Omnibuspackages as “the fall” of EU corporate sustainability legislation as the CSDDD and CSRD have not been repealed.
-Companies that are within the more limited scope will have to comply with the requirements in them.
-Under the CSDDD, a company will still have to put in far more effort to prevent or end adverse impacts than what is now written in any binding law, which the OECD Guidelines and the UN Guiding Principles on Business and Human Rights are not.
-Furthermore, other EU corporate sustainability legislation has, apart from some postponements, for now remained unchanged, such as the Conflict Minerals Regulation, the Deforestation Regulation (EUDR), the Batteries Regulation, the Forced Labour Regulation and the Ecodesign for Sustainable Products Regulation (ESPR).
+Some critics have denounced the Omnibus packages as blatant deregulation, and although the effectiveness of the EC’s simplification efforts is debatable, it would be premature to qualify the Omnibus packages as “the fall” of EU corporate sustainability legislation, since neither the CSDDD nor the CSRD has been repealed.
+Companies within the narrowed scope will have to comply with their obligations.
+Under the CSDDD, companies are still required to take far more extensive measures to prevent or end adverse impacts than under any existing binding legislation, unlike the OECD Guidelines and the UN Guiding Principles on Business and Human Rights, which are not binding.

 Climate litigation